Garenpku/LSTM-for-sentence-classification/README.md

 3.`build_dataset`

   line 68: pre-trained word vector file.
-Mine is trained from wiki corpus.
+Here used vectors trained from wiki corpus.

   line 81-87: Modify it to adapt to the file format.